garden-io/garden/docs/reference/providers/kubernetes.md

             # otherwise just a regular string.
             value:

-        # Specify annotations to apply to the garden-util Pod and Deployment.
+        # Specify annotations to apply to each garden-util pod and deployments.
         annotations:

     # A default hostname to use when no hostname is explicitly configured for a service.